 Five-gallon buckets are typically found at home supply stores in the paint or cleaning aisle.
 You can also clean and reuse a leftover 5-gallon food bucket from a restaurant.
 Any color is suitable, but keep in mind that dark colors will warm up more in the sun.
 Cucumbers prefer soil temperatures around 70 degrees, so a dark bucket is a good choice for cooler climates.

 Things You'll Need

-Harvest the cucumbers once they reach a mature length to stimulate new blossom and cucumber growth.
-Read the information listed on the seedling package or seed packet to determine the approximate mature length of the variety planted.
+Harvest the cucumbers once they reach a mature length and before they begin to ripen.
+Read the information listed on the plant label or seed packet to determine the typical length of the variety planted.